shawn-sandy/ideas/projects/code-clipper/README.md

 })()
 ```

-* Copy the code in and html element using the following shortcode
+* Copy the code in and html element using the following shortcode.
+Warning this plugin does not yet work in `*.md` files.

 ``` html
 <!-- copy section -->